KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 (world point coordinates)
 If the file with the name does not exists it will create a point cloud with kinect and save it to that file.txt.
 It can also view .pcd and .ply files.
 I have uploaded some pointcloud files in the models/ directory for testing purposes.
 ```
+# viewing a .txt file
 pcl = Cloud(file='Models/PointCloud/test_cloud_4.txt')
 pcl.visualize()

+#viewing .ply or .pcd files
 # .pcd or .ply files open with the Open3D library
 pcl = Cloud(file='Models/PointCloud/model.pcd')
 pcl = Cloud(file='Models/PointCloud/Car.ply')
 ```
 If the files doesn't exist then you have to specify from which sensor camera you want the pointcloud to be created and saved with that file name.
+The color point cloud is slower than the depth point cloud due to more points generated and written to the file.
 ```
+# Creating a PoinCloud with the depth camera
 pcl = Cloud(file='Models/PointCloud/test_cloud_4.txt', depth=True)
 pcl.visualize()

+# Creating a pointcloud with the color camera
 pcl = Cloud(file='Models/PointCloud/test_cloud_4.txt', color=True)
 pcl.visualize()
 ```